-This year have added a page of various sized buttons for you to snag so you can spread the word on your own blogs.
-Here’s the link: http://hsbapost.com/buttons/
+We have a page full of various sized buttons for you to snag so you can spread the word on your own blogs.

-If you add the 125×125 Homeschool Post button in our sidebar, it will auto-magically be updated to tell you when nominations and voting begin.
+If you add the 125×125 Homeschool Post button from our sidebar, it will auto-magically be updated to tell you when nominations and voting begin.
 Just be sure to use our html code provided.

 To make the awards even better than ever, we call on everyone each year to SHARE the news about the awards on their blogs, twitter accounts, facebook pages, and other social media platforms.
 Shoot, you can even spam your homeschool friends via email – whatever works!
 The more nominations that come in each year, the better… as the number of eyes we have determines the number of prizes we get for our winners.

-So be sure to let everyone know about the awards and subscribe to our feed so you get regular updates and don’t miss anything throughout the season!
+So be sure to let everyone know about the awards – and don’t forget to subscribe to our feeds so you will get regular updates and won’t miss anything throughout the season!